by: Linda Robison / Facial Fitness Specialist

 Are under-eye wrinkles bothering you?

 Surprisingly, everyday habits you might not think twice about could be aggravating them.
-Yes, we all know aging is natural, but certain routines can accelerate it or worsen its effects.
+Yes, we all know aging is natural, but certain routines can speed it up or make it worse.

 In this guide, I'll uncover common habits that contribute to under-eye wrinkles or may worsen their appearance, along with simple tips for minimizing their impact.